 - You do not get your freight on the floor as early as advanced freight.
 So depending upon the show, this can be a big deterrent to shipping direct.

 - Airfreight forwarders usually charge waiting time for sitting in direct drayage lines waiting to be unloaded.
-Carriers like FedEx and UPS require special attention since they will not wait and you are usually charged a special handling fee for using this type of carrier.
+Trade show freight carriers like FedEx and UPS require special attention since they will not wait and you are usually charged a special handling fee for using this type of carrier.

 - You are not able to verify that your freight has arrived ahead of time except that you can talk to the carrier directly.